-Despite continuous updates and management of listings, sometimes inaccurate information is still published on Google.
-Even with the regular location data updates we push via our API, a large number of locations have Suggested Updates from Google–up to 10%, for some brands.
+Despite continuous updates and management of local listings, sometimes inaccurate information is still published on Google.
+Even with the regular location data updates we push via our API, a large number of locations have Suggested Updates from Google.
+This is an increase of up to 10%, for some brands.

 How is this happening?

-Google suggestions/Suggested Updates began appearing within GMB in late 2015.
+To clarify, Google suggestions/Suggested Updates began appearing within Google My Business (GMB) in late 2015.
 We’ve seen these grow in volume over the last year with the introduction of amenities and the local guide program which is encouraging user generated feedback.
 One source of inaccurate data are Local Guides, who make suggestions about locations near them.
 In addition to the feedback Local Guides provide, Google is also crawling the web for data.
 In some cases, these suggested changes are the result of Google finding data on an inaccurate website or directory and attempting to verify the information with you.

 How Local Guides Influence Google Listings About Your Business Locations